segmentio/segment-docs/src/connections/destinations/catalog/gainsight/index.md

 ## Track

 **Important**: You should only send the `track` events you need to Gainsight.
-You can whitelist the names of the events you need in your Segment UI settings for Gainsight.
-Once you pre-map your events, we will only send those events to Gainsight for you.
-However, if you do *not* map any events, we will by default send all your track events to Gainsight.
+You can add the names of the events you need to the allow-list in your Segment UI settings for Gainsight.
+Once you pre-map your events, Segment only sends those events to Gainsight for you.
+However, if you do *not* map any events, by default Segment sends all your track events to Gainsight.

 If you haven't had a chance to review our spec, please take a look to understand what the [Track method](https://segment.com/docs/connections/spec/track/) does.
 An example call would look like this ([analytics.js](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/)):